xtivia/speedray-cli/docs/documentation/stories/rc-update.md

 You can find more details about changes between versions in [CHANGELOG.md](https://github.com/angular/angular-cli/blob/master/CHANGELOG.md).

-If you prefer, you can also generate a new project in a separate folder using `ng new upgrade-project --skip-install` and compare the differences.
+If you prefer, you can also generate a new project in a separate folder using `sr new upgrade-project --skip-install` and compare the differences.

 ## @angular/cli